 5 Simple Ways to Reduce Your Electric Bills

-It makes sense to save both money and the environment by cutting your energy consumption.
-You can save electricity–and reduce your monthly bills significantly–by following these few simple tips:
+You can reduce your electric bills to save both money and the environment by doing a few simple things to cut your energy consumption.
+You can save electricity–and reduce your monthly bills significantly–by following the tips below.

 Use Energy Saving Light Bulbs